 For a description of our legal proceedings see Note I to our unaudited condensed consolidated financial statements included in this Quarterly Report and Item 1.
 Legal Proceedings of our Annual Report on Form 10-K for the year ended December 31, 2021 (filed with the SEC on March 30, 2022).

-During the three months ended March 31, 2022, the following material events occurred with respect to certain of our legal proceedings:
+During the three months ended June 30, 2022, no material events occurred with respect to certain of our legal proceedings: